 This is a project seminar: There will be a few weekly lectures including an introductory lecture and an invited talk from industry about Stream Processing with Apache Kafka.
 Teams will frequently meet with the supervisor.

-- Intermediate presentations demonstrating insights regarding your research prototype.
+- (15%) Intermediate presentation demonstrating insights regarding your research prototype.